Sole Proprietorship vs LLC California: A Guide for Contractors

 Pros of a Sole Proprietorship

-Simplicity – No formal filing with the state beyond your CSLB license and bond.
+Simplicity – No formal filing with the state beyond your CSLB license and bond, though you still must understand California contractor license bond requirements for 2025.

-Lower startup cost – Aside from the CSLB license fee and contractor bond premium, you avoid additional state filing fees.
+Lower startup cost – Apart from the CSLB license fee and the contractor bond premium, you avoid additional state filing fees.

 Tax reporting is simple – Income is reported on your personal tax return (Schedule C).